cocos/cocos-engine/native/cocos/editor-support/spine-wasm/README.md

    Ensure EMSdk, CMake, and Spine versions are compatible.
 2. **Path Validity**:
    Verify that all paths (e.g., `emsdk_env`, output directory) are correct.
-3. **File Conflicts**:
-   Avoid overwriting existing files when renaming or copying.